 Heather, a Stanford grad, put it this way: "To be in a real-life relationship with God is a staggering and beautiful daily reality.
 There is 'cosmic companionship' that I won't trade the world for.
 I am deeply known and loved in a way I can only hope to adequately communicate."

 Steve Sawyer, a hemophiliac, looked for stability when he found out that he'd received HIV from a bad blood transfusion.
 At first Steve was in great despair.
 He blamed God.
 Then Steve reached out to God.
 The result: the last few years of his life, Steve travelled to countless college campuses (enduring great pain) just to tell fellow students how they could know God and experience the peace he had experienced in knowing him.
 God has said, "My peace I give to you; not as the world gives, do I give to you.
 Let not your heart be troubled.
 In the world you have tribulation, but take courage; I have overcome the world."3

-Like Steve, other students have learned that no matter what happens in this life, it's not "the end of the world" -- because this world isn't the end.
+Like Steve, others have learned that no matter what happens in this life, it's not "the end of the world" -- because this world isn't the end.